Secretary of State Mike Pompeo Confirms He Was On Phone For Trump's Call To Zelenskiy

 "I was on the phone call," Pompeo said Wednesday in Rome.

-During that call, Zelenskiy expressed appreciation for U.S. defense help and Trump responded by saying, "I would like you to do us a favor though" — and asked the Ukrainian leader to work with Attorney General Bill Barr and his personal lawyer Rudy Giuliani on an investigation into the family of former Vice President Joe Biden, Trump's potential rival in the 2020 presidential election.
+During that call, Zelenskiy expressed appreciation for U.S. defense help and Trump responded by saying, "I would like you to do us a favor though" — and asked the Ukrainian leader to work with Attorney General Bill Barr and Trump's personal lawyer Rudy Giuliani on an investigation into the family of former Vice President Joe Biden, Trump's potential rival in the 2020 presidential election.

 Pompeo discussed the call during a joint news conference alongside Italian Foreign Minister Luigi Di Maio.
-The secretary is on a week-long European trip that includes stops at the Vatican as well as in Montenegro, North Macedonia and Greece.
+The secretary is on a weeklong European trip that includes stops at the Vatican as well as in Montenegro, North Macedonia and Greece.

 Later Wednesday, the State Department's inspector general is expected to meet with key congressional committees dealing with the Ukraine issue.
 The inspector general's office sent a request for an urgent meeting Tuesday, telling lawmakers that the meeting is to discuss documents obtained from the State Department's Office of the Legal Adviser.

-The bipartisan meeting, which is to be held in a secure location, will include the Senate Foreign Relations Committee and House Foreign Affairs Committee, along with panels on homeland security, oversight and intelligence.
+The bipartisan meeting, which is to be held at a secure facility, will include the Senate Foreign Relations Committee and House Foreign Affairs Committee, along with panels on homeland security, oversight and intelligence.

+Pompeo's admission comes 10 days after he deflected questions about the Ukraine phone call when the topic came up during an interview with ABC News' Martha Raddatz.

+In that segment on ABC's This Week, Raddatz summarized news reports about the call and noted Trump's insistence that it was "a perfectly fine and respectful conversation."
+She then asked the secretary what he knew about Trump and Zelenskiy's conversation about Biden — and Pompeo replied, "So, you just gave me a report about a I.C. [intelligence community] whistle-blower complaint, none of which I've seen."

 The secretary confirmed his participation in the call a day after reports first emerged that he took part.
 In response to those reports, key House Democrats issued a statement saying that Pompeo "is now a fact witness in the House impeachment inquiry."